HSBC Regular Saver

 How to open the account:

-- open an account via Online Banking, or in branch
+- Open a sole account via online banking or in a branch

-- if you don't pay in the maximum allowed in any month, you can carry over the unused subscriptions and catch up in future months
+- If you don't pay in the maximum allowed in any month, you can carry over the unused allowance and catch up in future months

 Can I withdraw money?